 Graphic elements can help visual learners, and break up a long dashboard description.
 You can use the graphic assets here to generate your own.
-Note: if you are embedding images using markdown (instead of html, below) you will likely need to scale images to fit nicely in the dashboard, as markdown puts the image in full-sized, whatever size that is.
+Note: If you are embedding images using Markdown (instead of HTML, below) you may need to scale images to fit nicely in the dashboard, as Markdown puts the image in full size, whatever size that is.

 Example visual (workspace flow diagram)

 To add a visual of an image, click the picture icon in the dashboard edit menu.
 The image must be stored online (as in a public Google bucket) for it to be viewable.
 Once you click the icon, it will display the following: